the1lab/1lab/src/Cat/Bi/Base.lagda.md

 ```

 The unitors and associator are almost, but not quite, given by the
-identity 2-cells, since componentwise the functor composition $\rm{Id}
+identity 2-cells, since componentwise the functor composition $\id \circ
-\circ F$ evaporates, leaving only $F$ behind.
-Unfortunately, this
+F$ evaporates, leaving only $F$ behind.
+Unfortunately, this equation is
-equation is not definitional, so we can not use the identity natural
+not definitional, so we can not use the identity natural isomorphism
-isomorphism directly:
+directly:

 ```agda
   pb .unitor-r {B = B} = to-natural-iso ni where